ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Board/Card:
 : A pluggable equipment can be inserted into one or several slots (or sub-slots) and can afford a specific transmission function independently.

+Breakout Port:
+: A port is usually associated with a single physical interface.
+A breakout port is a port which is broken down and associated into multiple physical interfaces.
+Those physical interfaces can have the same or different speeds and the same or different number of breakout channels.

+Trunk Port:
+: A trunk port is a port which is associated with one and only physical interface.

+Port Breakout:
+: The configuration of a breakout port.

+> Note that interface channelization, when an interface (e.g., an Ethernet interface) is configured to support multiple logical sub-interfaces (e.g., VLAN interfaces), is different than port breakout and outside the scope of inventory models.

+Breakout channel:
+: An abstraction of the atomic resource elements into which a breakout port can be broken down: a physical interface can be associated with one or more breakout channels but no more than one physical interface can be associated with one breakout channel.
+: The physical elements abstracted as breakout channels are implementation specific.
+{{port-examples}} provides some examples of breakout ports configurations and implementations.

+Container:
+: A hardware component class that is capable of containing one or more removable physical entities (e.g., a slot in a chassis is containing a board).

+Transceiver:
+: A transceiver represents a transmitter/receiver (Tx/Rx) pair which is transmitting and receiving a signal from the media.
+: This definition generalizes the transceiver definition in {{?I-D.ietf-ccamp-optical-impairment-topology-yang}} to model also non optical transceivers (e.g., electrical transceivers).

 ## Tree Diagrams

 The meanings of the symbols in the YANG tree diagrams are defined in {{?RFC8340}}.